tobiasrausch/breaktracer/README.md

 To remove SV breakpoints that correspond to a region in the reference genome that matches the inserted sequence, use a pre-built genome mask.

-`breaktracer find -t L1 -g hg38.fa -k hg38.L1.mask.fa input.bam > breakpoint.insertion.tsv`
+`breaktracer find -n L1 -g hg38.fa -k hg38.L1.mask.fa input.bam > breakpoint.insertion.tsv`

 ## License